 Lively interaction in the seminars, which address specific contents in small groups, is prioritized over lecture formats.
 In addition to providing master’s students the opportunity to exchange viewpoints on specific topics and questions, the study programme’s colloquium (European Parliament) also allows them to both discuss and evaluate individual courses of study and project ideas together.
 The study programme aims to provide optimal academic support to its students.

 High-quality and research-oriented teaching as well as colloquia and an interdisciplinary mentoring programme set our master’s programme apart.

 The department provides prospective students the opportunity to learn more about the study programme via an information event and a webinar before the semester starts.
 Individual questions can be discussed with programme staff members during both event formats.

 The desired qualifications and career prospects of graduates of this study programme are diverse and depend on the individual study priorities.
 A central aim is to enhance students’ capacity to contextualize information, which includes the ability to acquire new knowledge and to apply it in different contexts.

 - Research and teaching

-- European media (journalism, public relations, expert journals etc.)
+- Media, foundations, publishers (journalism, public relations, professional journals etc.)